Bwright-pvcc/WordleSolverProject/README.md

 ```
 #### The One Issue (I think)
 The test list will not contain any words when it is originally used so the very first time the program is ran it will have to use the original list of words.
 This can be solved via a while loop with the first test of user inputs being done through the words list and then embedding another while loop inside the first while loop with the "testWords" function inside that can then be ran as many times as the user wants.

+#### Final implementation by Greg

+So I originally had tried to remove bad words from a list inside of a loop (that was a really dumb idea in hindsight) and then changed over to adding good words to a list which was really smart.
+But I had to figure out a way to store three different user inputs together.
+My first solution was to use PrettyTables, which worked fantastic, but I didn't want to have to deal with the logistics of importing something new if I ever used this program on a different computer.
+So I converted the code that was 100% functional with PrettyTables over to Object-Oriented code.
+At first I had tried rewriting the whole thing (again a really dumb idea) and then realized it was WAYYYY easier to just take all of the parts that had PrettyTables and just convert it to a class, a list, and objects.

+Now the algorithm works by obtaining user inputs, putting them inside and object, putting the object in a list of user inputs, setting a test list to all the possible answers based on the tests ran with user inputs, emptying the possible answer list, running tests based on user inputs, and if each test is successful on each word then the word is added to the list of possile answers.
+After each word is test the possible answer list is shown to the user who can continue to use the program as needed.